mohamed-services/mnn/README.md

 ## Irregular shaped inputs and outputs

-Like a jagged or ragged data so the global mixing can be applied to some 1D vectors while other 1D vectors are ignored./ So you can run global mixer on the first and third rows but not on all the rows.
+Like a jagged or ragged data so the global mixing can be applied to some 1D vectors while other 1D vectors are ignored.
+So you can run global mixer on the first and third rows but not on all the rows.
-Also you can can run the global mixer on the second and the fourth colmuns but not on all colmuns.
+Also you can run the global mixer on the second and the fourth columns but not on all columns.
 In summary for any n dimensional network you can divide the network to 1D vectors (slicing any dimension) and run the mixer on some vectors while ignoring other vectors.

 ## Layer resizing